alguacilaguamara/Batery_really_save_Linux/README.md

-# Batery really save Linux
+# Battery really save Linux
 This is an install package to save battery on Linux distribution.

 Its include a package for Ubuntu and Debian with name Battery_really_save.deb.